The Ultimate Guide To Keto For Women

 • Maiden Minnesota

-Maiden Minnesota a year ago
+Maiden Minnesota 2 years ago

 That probably means you're fat adapted, and your body is burning ketones for fuel.
 Doesn't necessarily mean bad news.